pwright/skupper-example-message-broker/README.md

 The methods for logging in vary by Kubernetes provider.
-Find the instructions for your chosen providers and use them to authenticate and establish access for each console session.
+Find the instructions for your chosen providers and use them to authenticate and configure access for each console session.
 See the following links for more information:

 * [Minikube](https://skupper.io/start/minikube.html#logging-in)